Senior rides and transportation: 5 alternatives to driving

 Cons: If you have limited mobility or use a walker, the stairs to the train station or steps up onto a bus can be a major obstacle.

-Cost: As little as $1 per ride with senior fares on public transit.
+Cost: As little as $1-$2 per ride with senior fares on public transit.
+Below are some examples of current public transportation fares, based on location.

 4. Senior call-and-ride programs

 When Barbara Wadyka, 83, moved from Baltimore to Boulder, Colorado five years ago to be closer to her daughter and granddaughter, she decided to sell her car.
-Since then, she has become a big fan of the city’s Via system, a public transport option for seniors and those with limited mobility (other cities have Access-a-Ride and other variations of this system).
+Since then, she has become a big fan of the city’s Via Mobility Services, a transport service for seniors and those with limited mobility (other cities have Access-A-Ride and other variations of this system).

 “I have to call and make reservations a few days in advance, but I love it,” Wadyka says, adding that she is most happy to be car-free during the freezing Colorado winters.
 “I really don’t miss having to scrape the ice off my car on cold mornings!”